 Now, let’s take a look at the progress they’ve already made in the guest bath:

 They started by removing the wallpaper and flooring.
 They replaced the vanity sink with this beautiful St. Paul Chelsea vanity/sink combo, which is on sale for $99 as part of the Renew & Redo event.
 It’s smaller base adds storage without making the bathroom feel crowded, and the sink adds a beautiful modern touch!

 If you’ve been thinking about updating or remodeling your bathroom, head to Home Depot this weekend for the launch of the Renew & Redo event.
 From now through the end of February, you’ll find great prices on a ton of featured products — from vanities and sinks to lighting and accessories.

 Be sure to stay tuned because in a couple of weeks I’ll be giving away a $100 Home Depot gift card to help you update a bathroom in your home as well!

 The Home Depot works with bloggers such as myself to conduct product reviews.
 They do not tell bloggers what to say about their products or how to say it.
-The Home Depot fundamentally believes that people should be free to form their own opinions and share them in their own words.
-The Home Depot often provides product – free of charge – to bloggers for review as they did for this post.
-The Home Depot’s policies align with WOMMA Ethics Code, FTC guidelines and social media engagement recommendations.
+Home Depot fundamentally believes that people should be free to form their own opinions and share them in their own words.
+The Home Depot often provides products – free of charge – to bloggers for review as they did for this post.
+Home Depot’s policies align with WOMMA Ethics Code, FTC guidelines, and social media engagement recommendations.